open/close all folders

 - When He Smiles: When he gives a genuine smile (in part 2, that is), you just can't help but feel warm inside.

 - Wise Beyond His Years: Not the sort of person you'd expect to display this, but after becoming Kazekage, Gaara becomes one of the wisest characters in the Narutoverse.
-Specifically, in Chapter 491, when it comes to the risks Naruto takes, Gaara displays a cooler head and quite frankly, much better judgment than Tsunade concerning that matter.
+Specifically, when it comes to the risks Naruto takes, Gaara displays a cooler head and quite frankly, much better judgment than Tsunade concerning that matter.
 To say nothing of his response to Tobi's Assimilation Plot."Peace under an illusion is not true peace.
 Peace is only meaningful when the world manages to accomplish it."

 - Though he's not above admitting when he could be wrong, such as when Naruto's presence, despite his risking-taking mentality, in the war actually proven to be more of a benefit for the allied forces rather than a detriment like he, Mei and A originally thought.